Myst arrives on Android, Riven to follow soon

 bedroom-phone

 It also has Bluetooth controller support, and works with Nvidia Shield for big-screen play.
-The game includes the original score, too, and has intuitive touchscreen controls .
+The game includes the original score, too, and has intuitive touchscreen controls.
 There are built-in interaction guides, and a save and restore feature which will be much-appreciated by original players.
-Plus, there’s a hint guide built-in, which I guess will replace sitting at the computer with your dad pouring over the huge paper tome that came with the original trying to solve its often very challenging puzzles.
+Plus, there’s a hint guide built-in, which I guess will replace sitting at the computer with your dad poring over the huge paper tome that came with the original trying to solve its often very challenging puzzles.

 I’m all for some nostalgic time travel, so very excited to dive back in and see how Myst holds up after all these years on the platforms I use today.